Starting an LLC in Alabama comes with more costs than just filing the initial paperwork. But it doesn’t have to be as expensive as you think.

 Starting an LLC costs $200 in Alabama.
 This is the state filing fee for a document called the Alabama Certificate of Formation.

-The Certificate of Formation are filed with the Alabama Secretary of State.
+The Certificate of Formation is filed with the Alabama Secretary of State.
 And once approved, this is what creates your LLC.

 The $200 fee is a one-time fee.
-You don’t have to pay any monthly (or annual) fees to start your Alabama LLC.
+You don’t have to pay any monthly (or annual) fees to start your Alabama Limited Liability Company.

 Note: LLCs are the most common business structure used in Alabama.
 They are the most popular business entity because they offer liability protection for the LLC owners.

-Depending on the state, the Certificate of Formation form is sometimes called a Certificate of Organization or Certificate of Formation.
+Depending on the state, the Certificate of Formation form is sometimes called a Certificate of Organization or the Articles of Organization.
 Certificate of Formation is the most common name – but they all mean the same thing: the form used to create your LLC.

 Alabama business name reservation cost ($28)